Skip to content

 OS maps: OS Landranger 71, OS Landranger 78

-Mobile signal: Good signal on summit; EE reliable.
+Mobile signal: Signal is good; EE works well.
 Prominent Southern Uplands viewpoint.

 Current conditions